Iron486/Italian_Earthquake_Catalogue_1985_2020/README.md

 The columns `Catalog`,`Contributor`,`ContributorID`,`MagAuthor` were removed from the catalogue since they didn't contain any data.

-Upvote if you found the dataset useful and inspiring :).
+Star the repository if you found the dataset useful and inspiring :).

 ### **Inspiration**